arkade-os/go-sdk/README.md

 basic workflow shown above.
 Here is a quick overview:

 - `GetVersion()` - return the SDK version.
-- `GetConfigData(ctx)` - retrieve Ark server configuration details.
+- `GetConfigData(ctx)` - retrieve Arkade server configuration details.
 - `Init(ctx, serverUrl, seed, password, opts...)` - create or restore a wallet and connect to the server.
 See §2 for available options.
 - `IsLocked(ctx)` - check if the wallet is currently locked.
 - `Unlock(ctx, password)` / `Lock(ctx)` - unlock or lock the wallet.